agrawald/vscode-json-utils-ext/README.md

 This option when selected will create a mock JSON from JSON schema (active in the text editor) The mock json file, `generatedJson.mock.json`, will be saved at the same location as the JSON schema.

+## JSON Utils: Generate JSON Schema

+This option when selected will create JSON schema (active in the text editor) The mock json file, `generatedSchema.json`, will be saved at the same location as the JSON file.

 ## JSON Utils: Validate JSON against JSON Schema